 That will kick-start their journey with your product, and once they are onboarded, the chances of them staying will be greater with every passing day.

-Any company that creates software products knows product adoption is crucial for its success.
+Every company that builds software products recognizes that product adoption is critical to its success.

 Regardless of the type of software product your company offers, there are undoubtedly a lot of competitors on the market.